AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicSH.rst

 Dynamic Show show/hide variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will show you how to show and hide variables dynamically.
-This is used in situation where the variable my have many different behaviour with some variables associated to certain calculation but not to others.
+We will explain how to show and hide variables dynamically.
+This is used in situation where the calculator my have many **different behaviours** with some variables associated to certain calculation but not to others.

 It can also be used to **give the user extra options** or functionality in certain scenarios.
-You can see a standard example of this when we talk about :ref:`Value setter with custom options<vSetterCustom>`
+You can see a standard example of this when we talk about :ref:`Value setter with custom options<hideShowVS>`

-In our example the calculator performs two different operations with completely different set of variables, the user selects between behaviours with a value setter and the variables are shown/hidden as required.
+In our example the calculator performs two different operations with completely different sets of variables, the **user selects between behaviours with a value select** and the variables are shown/hidden as required.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Dynamic Show/Hide Variables <https://bb.omnicalculator.com/#/calculators/1942>`__ on BB